edie2014/adsa_uiuc_sklearn_tutorial/README.md

 After getting the material, you should run ``python check_env.py`` to verify your environment.

 If you are missing any package, use `pip` to instal them.
-For example to instal `numpy` we can do:
+For example to instal' `numpy` we can do:

     pip install numpy